-A number of exciting innovations have occurred throughout the aquatic foods sector that capitalize on the unrecognised nutritional value of aquatic foods by-products and aim to deliver nutrients to those most in need.
+Several exciting innovations have occurred throughout the aquatic foods sector that capitalize on the unrecognised nutritional value of aquatic foods by-products and aim to deliver nutrients to those most in need.
 Processed fish products that are micronutrient-dense have been developed both as supplements within conventional meal preparation and in ready-to-eat formats (e.g., fish powders for infant feeding, wafers for out-of-home adolescent consumption, fish chutney for pregnant and lactating women)35,36.
 Innovation is required not only in the products themselves but also in their accessibility.
 Approaches that overcome social constraints to vulnerable individuals being able to consume enough aquatic foods to meet their nutritional needs, even in contexts where aggregate consumption may be high, are especially important.
 Simple techniques like smoking and drying can increase the safety and longevity of aquatic food products and support nutritionally vulnerable populations.
+Measures to ensure that these products are safe and do not exceed recommended intake of preservatives like salt, for example, are needed.

 Synthesis

-37Our findings suggest strategic policy opportunities: 1) national-level nutritional assessments of countries most likely to experience micronutrient benefits could prompt policies and investments to direct products to those in need by improving fisheries management; enhancing sustainable aquaculture; or building more equitable regional trade networks; 2) diversity of aquatic foods nutrient portfolios should be harnessed in planning for nutrition-oriented sustainable aquaculture production, in designing national dietary guideline recommendations, and for public health interventions targeting particular nutrient deficiencies among vulnerable populations living in particular geographies; 3) the role of aquatic foods in slowing the nutrition transition could be leveraged to focus investments in countries experiencing rapid westernization of diets, and 4) age-sex profile vulnerabilities could lead to policies and investments for including aquatic foods in safety net programs that benefit the diets of those most vulnerable (e.g., pregnant and lactating women, young children, elderly).
-The policy imperative is therefore to include aquatic foods in food and nutrition policy and to ensure that the governance of and development investment in aquatic food systems aims to preserve, support and innovate with the diversity of species, production and harvest methods, product forms and distribution channels that allow aquatic foods to play an important part in global nutrition.
-This could include orienting markets for aquatic foods to take into account equitable access of essential nutrients, especially for those who are malnourished, the poor and vulnerable.
-The results presented on the nutritional and health benefits of aquatic foods can be used to better formulate national dietary guidelines and public health interventions, including safety net and school feeding programs, by improving diet quality with aquatic foods.
-Targeting specific population groups, for example, women and children in the first 1000 days of life, school children, and the elderly will aid nations to be better nourished.
-Research on the additional benefits of aquatic foods 'on the plate' to improve the nutritional quality of meals by enhancing the bioavailability of micronutrients of plant-source foods can further expand the potential of diverse aquatic foods in nourishing nations.
-All of these potential interventions could ensure that aquatic foods nourish nations.
+Our findings suggest strategic research and policy opportunities:

+1) in countries where there are high burdens of micronutrient deficiencies, supply chains and availability of aquatic foods should be strengthened by improving fisheries management; enhancing sustainable aquaculture; and building more equitable national and regional trade networks;

+2) a diversity of nutrient-rich aquatic foods should be promoted in sustainable aquaculture systems, in designing national food-based dietary guidelines, and for public health interventions targeting particular nutritional deficiencies among vulnerable populations living in particular geographies;

+3) access and affordability of aquatic foods should be subsidized in countries experiencing a rapid nutrition transition;

+4) aquatic foods should be prioritized in social protection programs including food assistance, school meal programs, and safety nets for the most nutritionally vulnerable (e.g., pregnant and lactating women, young children in the first 1000 days of life, elderly).

+In line with the Committee on World Food Security’s Voluntary Guidelines on Food Systems and Nutrition37, calling for greater attention to diverse nutritious foods for transformation of food systems, national food and nutrition policy should include and prioritize aquatic foods where culturally and socially appropriate.
+Also, policy should ensure that the governance of and investment in aquatic food systems aim to preserve, support and innovate with: a diversity of aquatic species; improved production and harvest methods and practices; and increasing efficient and safe distribution channels.
+These measures should allow aquatic foods to play an important role in nourishing nations and improving global nutrition and health.

-Figure Legends
+Figure Captions

 Fig. 1: Nutrient diversity of all aquatic foods in relation to terrestrial animal-source foods